 Other features include sub-pixel precision with which you can trace out every bit of information and slice edge pixels precisely to recreate the intention of the original image, the right number of nodes placed at excellent locations with makes work with the result easier, easy to use settings to edit the result online and on the desktop app, and image tracing to tease out the shapes and create a real vector image.

-There are more services online that claim to vectorize images but in reality, they just embed pixels without tracing them to vectors leaving you with a blurry file when scaled.
+There is more services online that claim to vectorize images but in reality, they just embed pixels without tracing them to vectors leaving you with a blurry file when scaled.

 Vector Magic always traces your bitmap, carefully teasing out the underlying shapes in it, and provides you with a real vector image with all of its benefits.